wilsonliaows/docs/connectors/infusionsoft.md

 ### Payment plan details in Infusionsoft

-Workato's **Get payment plan details** action by **Invoice ID** in Infusionsoft allows users to get specific details regarding certain subscription plans for an order.
+Workato's **Get payment plan details** action via **Invoice ID** in Infusionsoft allows users to get specific details regarding certain subscription plans for an order.

 Here are some examples in both Infusionsoft and Workato: